 If you have already been through the formal complaint process and are unsatisfied with the outcome, you may appeal the decision within 10 working days.

-Find out more about the process and download the Appeal to Executive form.
+Find out more about the process and download the Appeal of Previous Decision form.
 You can also pick up and submit a hard copy to our Student Enrolment and Information Centre.
-All Wintec appeals are $55 and are refunded in full if your appeal is upheld.
+All Wintec appeals have a cost that is refunded in full if your appeal is upheld.

 NZQA and Ombudsman

 If you have followed our complaint processes and remain unhappy with the outcome, you can take your complaint to NZQA.
 You can find out more about this process on the NZQA website.

 Alternatively, you may take your complaint to the Ombudsman.
 You can find out more about this process on the Ombudsman website.

 Please note that NZQA and the Ombudsman will not act on your complaint if you have not followed Wintec processes first.

 Information for international students

 If you are an international student who has followed our complaint processes and remain unhappy with the outcome, you can take your complaint to iStudent.